-The danalogic Ambio Smart hearing aids give access for those with a compatible smartphone to the free Relief app for people suffering from tinnitus.
+The danalogic hearing aids being used in the trial give access for those with a compatible smartphone to the free Relief app for people suffering from tinnitus.
 The app includes a combination of sound therapy, relaxing exercises, meditation and guidance.
 Users can create their own tinnitus-masking soundscapes from a range of sounds.
 These can be controlled via the app and, if the user has a Nucleus cochlear implant for their other ear, the tinnitus sounds can be wirelessly streamed to both devices simultaneously.